The Fishrot Six: Legal cases

 Following their arrests in November 2019, the Fishrot six have made numerous court applications seeking to be released from jail.
 Since their arrest, numerous other people have been arrested for trying to aid their release and interfering with the investigations.
 On 22 January 2020, a close ally of James Hatuikulipi was arrested by the Anti Corruption Commission for allegedly trying to bribe a police officer to release ATM cards of the Fishrot Six.
 Previously, a girlfriend and former colleague of Sacky Shangala was also arrested for trying to remove documents from the former justice minister's home.

 Public reactions

 The Fishrot scandal received public outcry and outrage from activists, opposition politicians and ordinary Namibians who blamed the SWAPO Party and particularly, President Hage Geingob for not being active in tackling corruption.
 Two of the president's ministers' Tom Alweendo and Calle Schlettwein publicly condemned the scandal but were asked to resign from government if they were not "happy with the way the SWAPO Party" was handling corruption.

 Ordinary Namibians have used their right to vote to express anger at the party, choosing to support independent candidates in what become known as the "Save Namibia Campaign".
-Comedians and local figures, have dipicated the Fishrot Six in the infamous, "If not giving up was a person" phrase after the Fishrot Six's numerous court attempts to be released from jail went unsuccessful.
+Comedians and local figures, have depicted the Fishrot Six in the infamous, "If not giving up was a person" phrase after the Fishrot Six's numerous court attempts to be released from jail went unsuccessful.